Curriculum in Law and Technology

 UC Hastings is commited to the changing nature of law.

-Courses in the law and technology curriculum are available to UC Hastings students in their 2L and 3L years
+Courses in law, technology, and innovation are available to UC Hastings students in their 2L and 3L years

 Building a Legal Tech Startup